sdiehl/stephendiehl.com/posts/books.md

 > which is that the individual does not count, does not make history, and that
 > complex social and economic factors override him, make a puppet out of him.

-**Watchmen** by Alan Moore

-Probably the greatest graphical novel ever written

-> Veidt: I did the right thing, didn't I?
-It all worked out in the end.
->
-> Manhattan: 'In the end'?
-Nothing ends, Adrian.
-Nothing ever ends.

 **Anathem** by Neal Stephenson

 In a fictional world a series of technological catastrophes force the planet's